bionitio-team/bionitio/README.md

  | bash -s -- -l rust -n skynet -c BSD-3-Clause
 ```

-If you prefer not to run a shell script from the web, then you can either clone the whole bionitio repository, or just make a local copy of the `bionitio-boot.sh` script, and run it locally, as shown below:
+If you prefer not to run a shell script from the web, then you can make a local copy of the `bionitio-boot.sh` script, and run it locally, as shown below:

 ```
 # Copy the script to your local computer